Add an alarm to your touring caravan and you’ll benefit from peace of mind – plus a possible drop in the price of your annual insurance premium.

 - Alarms relying on tilt sensors only often don’t sound the siren until the thief is driving off.

 - Wire-free alarms are usually easier to fit, but can some can be easily jammed so look for a good quality system.

 - Simple alarms are cheap and easy to fit, but they can often be disabled in seconds.
 Also, if your neighbours hear a siren for only a few seconds they usually assume it’s been accidentally activated.
-Bear in mind free standing alarms such as those that fit around the inside of the door handle may not be acceptable for insurance purposes.
-Ultimately the alarm needs to be fixed to the caravan – even a wireless system will have permanently wall mounted PIRs and sirens.
+Also, bear in mind free-standing alarms such as those that fit around the inside of the door handle might not be acceptable for caravan insurance purposes.
+Ultimately to meet the needs of Caravan Guard’s policy the alarm needs to be fixed to the caravan – even a wireless system will have permanently wall-mounted PIRs and sirens.

-- Adding stickers to your window help warn criminals that you have an alarm system fitted.
+- Adding stickers to your window to warn criminals that you have an alarm system fitted can make sense.
 Sometimes, a visual deterrent is all you need to divert a thief.

 - Features like “sleep mode” and/or “pet setting”, mean you and/or your pet won’t set off the alarm when you’re on board.

 - Check power consumption and how your alarm will alert you when power is running low.
 Some might have the ability to text you a low battery alert.

 - If you invest in a sophisticated caravan alarm system, check if it’s transferable to your next ‘van – it could save you some money – plus, you know you have a system you’re comfortable with.

 National Leisure Vehicles Officer Tim Booth, said a big concern with current caravan thefts was that alarms were often not being set by their owners so thieves were driving away their tourers unnoticed.
 And in some cases, caravanners are not checking the credentials of their storage site and making sure they are as secure as they say they are.